martinbruckner/fabio_v1/README.md

 ### Reproducibility

 Due to changes in the structure of the data sets provided by FAOSTAT after these scripts were written, they currently cannot be run.
-We are revising the code and will publish it here in September 2019.
+We are revising the code and will publish it here in April 2020.

 ### Database

-The FABIO database will be available once the above mentioned manuscript is published.
-Please see http://dx.doi.org/10.5281/zenodo.2577067.
+The FABIO database will be available from April 2020 at http://dx.doi.org/10.5281/zenodo.2577067.